 The businesses where the Group operates are in a permanent process of technological change.
 Recent technological progress has introduced new methods and channels for content distribution and use.
-This progress then drives changes in preferences and audience consumption habits.
+This progress is accompanied, in turn, by changes in preferences and audience consumption habits.

-Along the same lines, the proliferation of alternative digital communication, including social networks or news aggregators, has had a notable impact on the options available to consumers, thus resulting in a fragmentation of the audience.
-Moreover, the proliferation of these new players means an increase in the inventory of digital advertising space available to advertisers, and which affects, and is expected to continue affecting, the Group's Television, Press and Radio businesses.
+In the field of media, alternative digital actors proliferate including social networks or news aggregators as online content through several platforms, which has greatly expanded the options available to consumers, resulting in a fragmentation of the audience.
+This also implies an increase in the inventory of digital advertising space available to advertisers, which affects, and is expected to continue affecting, the Group's Press and Radio businesses.

-Moreover, the digital advertising business itself is subject to constant change.
+In addition, the digital advertising business itself is subject to constant change.
 The emergence of digital advertising networks and markets, especially, disruptive methods of advertising auctions, is allowing advertisers to develop more personalized advertising and is putting downward pressure on prices.
-Likewise, there is a proliferation of technologies and applications that allow users to avoid digital advertising on web pages and mobile applications, and for smartphones that visit.
+And, on the other hand, there is a proliferation of technologies and applications that allow users to avoid digital advertising on web pages and mobile applications that visit.